 • The surety company

-Before you can purchase this bond, a surety company will run your credit and look at your financial statements to ensure you can reimburse them if they settle a claim for you.
-A maintenance bond typically adds additional costs to your performance bond.
+Before you can purchase this bond, a surety company will run your credit.
+They’ll look at your financial statements to ensure you can reimburse them if they settle a claim for you.
+A warranty bond typically adds additional costs to your performance bond.
 The first year will be free, and every year after that will be an additional cost of 0.1-0.3% of the contract amount.

 What happens if a contractor fails to meet their obligations?